 The Gorilla hip belt is also interchangeable with the higher capacity Gossamer Gear Mariposa backpack so you can switch them between packs or share a pack between two people, even if they have different hip belt sizes.

-One of the biggest areas of improvement in this new version of the Gossamer Gear Gorilla are the shoulder pads, which are now designed for unisex use.
-The new shoulder straps are narrower than before, so they don’t rub against the necks of people with narrower shoulders.
+The Gossamer Gear Gorilla shoulder pads are designed for unisex use.
+The upper half is sized so they don’t rub against the necks of people with narrower shoulders.
 The lower half of each strap also has a much more pronounced curve to accommodate both men and women.
 Like the Gorilla hip belt, the straps are also lined with air mesh, giving them a much softer feel that conforms to different body shapes.

 The latest improvements to the Gossamer Gear Gorilla Ultralight Backpack are an outstanding upgrade to an already fabulous backpack.
-In this latest iteration (released at the end of 2014), the majority of improvements that Gossamer Gear introduced were along three key dimensions:
+The majority of improvements that Gossamer Gear introduced were along three key dimensions: